 Units that must be stored prior to installation should be left on their pallets and protected from weather and physical damage.
-Units must be placed on a level surface to prevent wracking of the pallet and the HE07IN/HE10IN.
-All access doors must be secured with all available hardware (door latches and securing bolts) and all openings into the cabinet must be sealed to prevent entry of dust, dirt and debris.
+Units must be placed on a level surface to prevent wracking of the pallet and the HE05IN.
+All access doors must be secured with all available hardware (securing bolts) and all openings into the cabinet must be sealed to prevent entry of dust, dirt and debris.